• Skip to primary navigation

 One of the best ways to enjoy this Cantonese herbal soup is by making a big soup pot to last two to three days.
 Ching Bo Leung is excellent to sip throughout the day in a thermos during breakfast and lunch!

-Store leftover Chinese soup in airtight containers, large mason jars or soup pots in the refrigerator for up to three days.
+Store leftover Chinese herbal soup recipes in airtight containers, large mason jars or soup pots in the refrigerator for up to three days.

 Other Delicious Savory Soup Recipes